ThomasByr/Phoenyx/helpme.md

     Options
     -------
         count : int
-            number of frames to pass while unclicked to be able to trigger the button again action : python function
+            number of frames to pass while un-clicked to be able to trigger the button again action : python function
             the action to trigger when pressed
         height : int